Vera Borea: 1932

-Passionate about skiing, swimming and golf, Borea particularly enjoyed designing sportswear because she found it so difficult to buy clothing that was chic yet comfortable and well-priced.
+Passionate about skiing, swimming and golf, Vera Borea particularly enjoyed designing sportswear because she found it so difficult to buy clothing that was chic yet comfortable and well-priced.
 Her 1932 sports clothes designs included a skirt and waist-length jacket made of thick woolly tricot.
 These were worn in combination with an "open work" inside sweater of the same color.
 A tweed top coat with a black belt and a loose wrap around front gave a harmonious silhouette.
 Paris fashion releases in the late spring were replete with frocks made of heavy black wool.
 Borea's black wool crepon frock had an incrusted collar and top sleeves of white shaved lamb.
 Her summer 1932 fashions emphasized a high-waist effect, even when no belt was worn.
 The wearer's figure was closely fit from just below her bust to the waist.
-Borea's day skirts had hemlines from eight to ten inches from the ground.
+Vera Borea's day skirts had hemlines from eight to ten inches from the ground.
 She favored materials which were quite rough and open-surfaced, primarily cotton or woolen ones.
 These were tailored into small modern suits which were worn with blouses made of dimity or crocheted Irish linen thread.
 These featured turn down collars and muslin ties.
 For town wear, Borea stressed rough linen fabrics and she often employed negligee materials in formal fashions.
 She rarely used silks, but sometimes created heavy basket or chevron (insignia) patterns, which she obtained hand woven from Italy.
 The youthful designs were without pretense and definitely were not flapperish.

 1933

-Summer designs revealed in February 1933 marked a milestone in Borea's designing career.
+Summer designs revealed in February 1933 marked a milestone in Vera Borea's designing career.
 From this point, she no longer showed pants, with the exception of plus fours, which she styled for boating.
 Her very feminine sports frocks and evening gowns were quite similar, except for their lengths.
 The frocks were shorter, sixteen inches off the floor, while the evening gowns were ankle-length.
 Both possessed accentuated sunburn decolletes, suspended from very small ribbon-threaded metal chains.
 Borea lowered the waistlines of her creations to the hipbone.
 Her fashions began to exaggerate fullness in overblouses and the wide, flared, gored skirts she designed.
-Borea's bathing suits were short and flaring, made from plain wool or checked cotton.
+Vera Borea's bathing suits were short and flaring, made from plain wool or checked cotton.
 She created taffeta blouses with linen suits.
-For spring and summer, Borea used knitted shoulder yokes.
+For spring and summer, Vera Borea used knitted shoulder yokes.
 A white suede golf jacket she designed had a knitted white cotton yoke.
 Her mixed wool motor and travel coats featured knitted wool yokes in very dark tones.
 Her cotton or linen dresses and jackets had yokes with bright contrasts and belts of knitted wool.